-Biggio hits for the cycle as Blue Jays beat Orioles 8-5
+Cavan Biggio hit for cycle, just like dad Craig

-BALTIMORE (AP) — Rookie Cavan Biggio hit for the cycle, and the Toronto Blue Jays beat the Baltimore Orioles 8-5 on Tuesday night.
+BALTIMORE (AP) — Cavan Biggio hit for the cycle, just like his dad.

-Biggio homered in the third inning, singled in the sixth, doubled in the eighth and tripled in the ninth.
-He drove in four runs and scored three times.
+Biggio homered in the third inning, singled in the sixth, doubled in the eighth and tripled in the ninth to boost the Toronto Blue Jays over the Baltimore Orioles 8-5 on Tuesday night.
+The rookie drove in four runs and scored three times.

+“I did know my dad had one,” Cavan Biggio said.
+“I have a ticket to the game he got it in in my room my whole life.
+I didn’t think I was going to get up there for the opportunity.”

+He got his first hit off Chandler Shepherd, the second against Shawn Armstrong, the third versus Richard Bleier and the last off Mychal Givens.

+Craig Biggio hit for the cycle at Colorado’s Coors Field on April 8, 2002, as part of a career that earned him induction into the Hall of Fame.
+He led off with a single against Denny Neagle, then tripled and homered off Neagle before doubling versus.
+Mike James in the eighth.

-Biggio and his father, Craig, a Hall of Famer with the Houston Astros, are the second father-son duo in major league history to hit for the cycle, joining Daryle and Gary Ward.
+The only other father-son duo in major league history to hit for the cycle was Gary Ward for Minnesota at Milwaukee on Sept.
+19, 1980, and Daryle Ward for Pittsburgh at St. Louis on May 26, 2004.

-Cavan Biggo is the first player to hit for the cycle for Toronto since Jeff Fry against the Texas Rangers on Aug.
-17, 2001.

-It was also the first time an opponent hit for the cycle in the 27-year history of Camden Yards.
+Cavan Biggio became the first player to hit for the cycle for Toronto since Jeff Fry against Texas on Aug.
+17, 2001, and the first opponent to accomplish the feat in the 27-year history of Camden Yards.

+“That was a crazy scene,” Toronto manager Charlie Montoyo said.
+“The whole dugout was cheering for him.
+A triple is hard to get in this ballpark.
+He was really going all out rounding second.
+He’s aggressive at the plate and he’s really doing better.”

-Trey Mancini and Jonathan Villar homered for last-place Baltimore, which lost for the third time in four games.
+Trey Mancini and Jonathan Villar homered for last-place Baltimore, which lost for the third time in four games and dropped to 49-102.

 Mancini finished with four RBIs.
-He hit his 34th homer in the first, and snapped a tie with a run-scoring single off Justin Shafer in the seventh.
+He hit his 34th homer in the first and snapped a tie with a run-scoring single off Justin Shafer in the seventh.

+“I think everybody wants to finish the year strong,” Mancini said.
+“It sounds cliché but it’s honestly what I think about when I go up to the plate is to do what I can to help the team win and try to have a good at-bat.”

 The Blue Jays tied the game again when Biggio doubled, stole third and scored on a sacrifice fly by Lourdes Gurriel Jr. in the eighth.

-Justin Smoak put Toronto ahead when he led off the ninth with a towering shot off Mychal Givens (2-6).
-It was Smoak’s 21st homer and first since Aug.
+Justin Smoak put Toronto ahead when homered off Givens (2-6) leading off the ninth, Smoak’s 21st homer and first since Aug.
 27.

-Biggio tacked on two more runs with a triple to center before an error by shortstop Villar allowed the eighth run to score.
+Biggio tacked on two more runs with a triple to before an error by Villar at shortstop allowed the eighth run to score.

-Derek Law (1-2) picked up the win by throwing a scoreless eighth inning.
+Derek Law (1-2) pitched a scoreless eighth inning.

-The Orioles took a 2-0 lead on Mancini’s two-run drive off Ryan Tepera.
-The Blue Jays responded with Randal Grichuk’s solo drive in the second off Chandler Shepherd, who was making his first major league start.

-Grichuk has 10 home runs in 26 career games against Baltimore.
+Randal Grichuk hit his 10th homer in 26 games against Baltimore.

 Villar hit his 22nd home run off Ken Giles in the ninth.